EvdH0/poreFUME/README.md

                         this option all the files, raw, after demux, after 1st round of correction, after 2nd round of correction are annotated.
 This obviously takes longer.
+  --minCoverage [MINCOVERAGE]
+                        sequences will only be nanopolish'ed if they have a coverage that is higher than this threshold. (default:
+                        30)
 ```